w-duffy/2024-april-notes/15-week/react-router-apis.md

 - useFetcher is a hook that returns a fetcher object
 - Fetcher object has a state property that can be used to check the current state of the fetcher
 - Fetcher object has a Form component that can be used to create a form
-- Fetcher object has a useForm method that can be used to create a form

 ```js
 import { useFetcher } from "react-router-dom";